 Event 3: (Reverse) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; reverse.
-In an effort to aphance realism, EVS has disabled the enhance realism, FYS has disabled the reverse phase so that it doesn't power the motors causing the engine to move backward.
-Upon entering reverse, FYS confirms to the operator that it has entered the reverse phase by immediately playing a highlight sound best described as a rumbling sound.
-You may have to go through the entire FYS sequence several times before you can clearly identify this sound.
-After the rumbling highlight is playe sound.
-After the rumbling highlight is played, the freight yard sounds heard in Event 2 continue to play randomly.
+In an effort to enhance realism, OYS has disabled the reverse phase so that it doesn't power the motors causing the engine to move backward.
+Upon entering reverse,

+OYS confirms to the operator that it has entered the reverse phase by immediately playing a highlight sound best described as an engineer yelling.
+After the yelling is played, the ore yard sounds heard in Event 2 continue to play randomly.
+With the addition of loading ore on the large ships in the distance.

-Event 4: (Neutral Before Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase, neutral before forward.
-FYS confirms to the operator that it has entered the neutral before forward phase by emitting two quick air release sounds.
-This is followed approximately two seconds later by a man whistling and continued freight yard loading and unloading sounds.
+Event 4: (Neutral Before Forward)

+The operator now interrupts the transformer throttle again to enter the next reverse unit phase, neutral before forward.
+OYS confirms to the operator that it has entered the neutral before forward phase by the yelling of the yardmaster.
+After the yardmaster yells, the ore yard sounds heard in event 3 continue to play randomly.